Criccieth: Etymology

-The earliest recorded form of the place name Criccieth in Welsh is found in Brut y Tywysogion, where reference is made to the imprisonment of Gruffudd ap Llywelyn in the 'castle of Cruceith (Middle Welsh orthography: Kastell Krukeith).
+The earliest recorded form of the place name Criccieth in Welsh is found in Brut y Tywysogion, where reference is made to the imprisonment of Gruffudd ap Llywelyn ab Iorwerth in the 'castle of Cruceith (Middle Welsh orthography: Kastell Krukeith).
 The form Cruciaith was used by Iolo Goch in a famous 14th century poem addressed to Sir Hywel y Fwyall, custodian of the castle.

 There are a number of theories as to the meaning, but the most popular is that it comes from crug caeth: caeth may mean 'prisoner' and thus the name could mean 'prisoner's rock', a reference to the imprisonment of one of Llywelyn ab Iorwerth's sons in the castle by his brother.
 However, caeth has the primary meaning in Middle Welsh of 'serf[s]' and the name could refer to a bond community nearby.
 In later medieval times the settlement was also known as Treferthyr (martyr's town), probably a reference to Saint Catherine, after whom the parish church is named.

 The Welsh Language Commissioner gives the standard form of the name as Cricieth.
 However, the post town, Ordnance Survey and the legal name of the community all use the spelling Criccieth.
 The town council has the power to change the legal name of the community, or to adopt different forms of the name for use in Welsh and English language contexts.
 The council has been petitioned to adopt the Cricieth spelling on multiple occasions, dating back to at least 1969 when the county council asked the urban district council (the town council's predecessor) to change the name, but it declined to do so.
 This led to a row between the two councils over various road signs the county council had already put up with the Cricieth spelling.
 The town council maintained its position of using the spelling Criccieth in both Welsh and English contexts when similar requests for it to change the name were made in 1985 and 2008.